 Should Sex Work Be Decriminalized?
 Some Activists Say It's Time

-Sex work is illegal in most of the United States, but the debate over decriminalizing it is heating up.
+Sex work is illegal in much of the United States, but the debate over whether it should be decriminalized is heating up.

 Former California Attorney General and Democratic presidential candidate Kamala Harris recently came out in favor of decriminalizing it, as long as it's between two consenting adults.